Trademarked Colors: Tiffany Blue

 Tiffany has a history of being first and best when it comes to jewelry and design.

 In 1886, Charles Lewis Tiffany introduced a diamond ring with a six-pronged setting and called it the Tiffany Setting.
-Today, this simple setting is considered the classic setting for an engagement ring.
-Charles’s son Louis Comfort Tiffany designed the stained-glass lamps we know as Tiffany lamps.
+Today, this simple setting is considered the classic engagement ring design.
+Charles’s son Louis Comfort Tiffany also made history with his beautiful stained-glass lamps, now commonly referred to as Tiffany lamps.

-In 1967, the NFL commissioned Tiffany to design the Lombardi trophy for the Super Bowl.
-Tiffany & Co. still makes this trophy every year.
-In addition, it makes the trophy awarded to the winner of the NBA Finals, the World Series trophy and the US Open trophy.
+Tiffany is also known for its trophy design.
+In 1967, the NFL commissioned Tiffany to design the Lombardi Trophy for the Super Bowl.
+Tiffany & Co. still makes this trophy annually, along with others like the NBA Finals trophy and the World Series trophy.

 Breakfast at Tiffany’s

 The iconic film Breakfast at Tiffany’s, based on Truman Capote’s novel, is one of the few movies filmed at the flagship store in New York.
-There was no restaurant at the store.
-In 2017, you could finally eat breakfast at Tiffany’s in the store’s Blue Box Cafe.
+There was no restaurant at the time of filming, but in 2017, Tiffany opened the Blue Box Café, allowing customers to finally enjoy “breakfast at Tiffany’s” in the store.

 Tiffany Blue